kmkamyk/Ansible-Facts-Explorer/README.md

     OLLAMA_URL=http://localhost:11434
     # The name of the model Ollama should use (e.g., llama3.1, mistral)
     OLLAMA_MODEL=llama3.1
+    # The API format for your LLM service.
+Use 'ollama' for Ollama's native API,
+    # or 'openai' for OpenAI-compatible endpoints (like llama.cpp with --api).
+    OLLAMA_API_FORMAT=ollama

     # --- To enable HTTPS on the backend server (for advanced development) ---
     # SSL_CERT_PATH=